microsoft/pxt-arcade/docs/skillmap/racer/racer1.md

 To make the game feel more realistic, it needs gravity.

-For that, add [__*acceleration*__](#accel "increased speed in a direction") that will "pull down" on the sprite.
+For that, add [__*acceleration*__](#accel "increased speed in a direction") to "pull down" on the sprite.

 ---